MicrosoftDocs/power-platform/power-platform/alm/overview-alm.md

 ## ALM for Power Apps, Power Automate, Power Virtual Agents, and Dataverse

-Dataverse in Microsoft Power Platform lets you securely store and manage data that's used by business applications.
-To use the features and tools available for ALM, all environments that participate in ALM must include a Dataverse database.
+[Dataverse](powerapps/maker/data-platform/data-platform-intro) in Microsoft Power Platform lets you securely store and manage data and processes that's used by business applications.
+To use the Power Platform features and tools available to manage ALM, all environments that participate in ALM must include a Dataverse instance to enable some of these features and tools.

 The following concepts are important for understanding ALM using the Microsoft Power Platform.

 -   *Solutions* are the mechanism for implementing ALM; you use them to distribute components across environments through export and import.
-A component represents something that you can potentially customize.
-Anything that can be included in a solution is a component, such as site maps, apps, chatbots, entities, fields, charts, or plug-ins.
+A component represents an artifact used in your application and something that you can potentially customize.
+Anything that can be included in a solution is a component, such as tables, columns, canvas and model-driven apps, Power Automate flows, chatbots, charts, plug-ins, etc.

 -   *Dataverse* stores all the artifacts, including solutions.

 -   *Source control* should be your source of truth for storing and collaborating on your components.

+-   *Continuous integration and continuous delivery (CI/CD) platform* such as [Azure DevOps](/azure/devops/user-guide/what-is-azure-devops) that allows you to automate your build, test, and deployment pipeline.

 For more information about how ALM and Azure DevOps technologies&mdash;combined with people and processes&mdash;enable teams to continually provide value to customers, see [DevOps tools on Azure](https://azure.microsoft.com/solutions/devops/).